 Another client was having difficulties with the label print rubbing off in the field.
 The product required refrigeration, and condensation formed when the product was removed from storage.
 This water impacted the label durability, making it easy to remove some of the printing.
 Our packaging team proposed an overwrap feature with a longer label, including a clear overwrap portion to cover the print needing protection.
 This use of the overwrap successfully eliminated the issue.

 Proper packaging is an often overlooked component in successful product development.
-Alcami is well equipped to handle a variety of unique and customized packaging and serialization needs and to support its regulatory requirements.
+For pharma packaging solutions, Alcami is well equipped to handle a variety of unique and customized packaging and serialization needs and to support its regulatory requirements.
 No matter the configuration, Alcami is committed to providing solutions for all of our clients' packaging needs.